 How much time does it take up?

 You will actually have more free time than you did in high school.
 Take a look at our sample schedules to get an idea.
-At some Big 10 schools, the marching bands rehearse every day, plus they go to all home AND away games.
+At many institutions, the marching bands rehearse every day, plus they go to all home AND away games.
 Their calendars typically go later than our I-FCS football calendar, too, because of bowl games.
 Those students have the same class schedules you do and manage to make all of that work, so our schedule should be a piece of cake!

 What is the difference between the Wildcat Marching Band and the Beast of the East Band?

 Both ensembles fall under the umbrella of "Athletic Bands" since they are groups that perform at sporting events.
 Many students are in both bands, but neither is a prerequisite for the other.
 The marching band is a fall semester ensemble that performs field shows, wears traditional marching band uniforms, plays in the stands at football games, and also performs in parades.
 The Beast of the East Band, a pep band, plays at "winter" sporting events (usually October through April), including Men's and Women's Ice Hockey and Basketball.
 The Beast of the East Band will begin rehearsals a few weeks into the semester.
 Rehearsals will be held in lieu of some marching band rehearsals, so, if you can fit in marching band, you can fit in pep band.
 The Beast of the East Band does not march, but plays in the stands at these sporting events.
 Depending upon the point in the season, the "uniform" usually consists of khakis and the official blue and white UNH Pep Band rugby shirts.
 Earlier in the season, UNH Band t-shirts may be worn instead (if it is before the rugbies have arrived).
 The Wildcat Marching Band performs at one hockey game each fall, both to give students a chance to experience a UNH hockey game and to perform down on the ICE for the fans!

 What types of performances does the WMB give?